LIJUCHACKO/File-Tagger/README.md

   3. Application will also help in keeping consistency in tag names(Reusing the same terms).

   4. Configuration file is kept in <home directory>/.Filetagger/Filetagger_db as a simple text file.
-You can file replace path if you have moved or renamed any folder.
+You can find replace path if you have moved or renamed any folder.

   5. File or Folder can be open by clicking on the link listed in "Browse Tags" tab